mtill/MailWebsiteChanges/README.md

 </code>
 </pre>

+ * parameters:

    * shortname
        + short name of the entry, used as an identifier when sending email notifications
    * uri
        + URI of the website
    * type (optional; default: 'html')
        + content type of the website, e.g., 'xml'/'html'/'text'.
    * contentxpath / titlexpath (optional)
        + XPath expression for the content/title sections to extract.
    * contentregex / titleregex (optional)
        + Regular expression.
    * encoding (optional; default: 'utf-8')
        + Character encoding of the website, e.g., 'utf-8' or 'iso-8859-1'.

  * We collect xpath snippets at this place: <a href="https://github.com/Debianguru/MailWebsiteChanges/wiki/snippets">Snippet collection</a> - please feel free to add your own definitions!

  * The <em>--dry-run="shortname"</em> option might be useful in order to validate and fine-tune a definition.

  * If you would like to keep the data stored in a different place than the working directory, you can include something like this:
   <pre>
    <code>
   os.chdir('/path/to/data/directory')